whonore/aoc-move/aoc22/README.md

 `contains()` and `overlaps()`).
 Took a little bit of thought to get the inequalities right, but easy to sanity check with tests.

+### Day 5

+#### Part 1

+Preprocessed the input into: number of columns of crates, crate columns as byte strings, triples of `number of crates, from, to`.
+Got to use `split_at()` again to parse the input into separate `crates` and `moves` vectors.
+Then reverse each column so it can be used efficiently as a stack with `vector::push_back()` and `vector::pop_back()` and follow the instructions by popping/pushing as many times as needed.
+Very helpful that `debug::print()` understands strings.

+#### Part 2

+Minor adjustment to `do_move()` that first moves the crates from `from` to a temporary stack, then reverses them and concatenates with `to`.
+Lots of other potential solutions that would require fewer iterations (e.g., combine reverse and append into a single loop), but this is concise and still executes basically instantaneously.